 Best retinoid alternative to prevent and treat melasma

 If you’re pregnant or otherwise unable to use a retinoid like that in Differin, incorporating an azelaic-acid serum can be a good stand-in.
 Azelaic acid is a brightening antioxidant that puts a stop to pigment production in the skin, according to Bunting, who recommended this serum by name.
 “For pregnancy, a simple azelaic-acid serum is best,” he advises.
+Chang is also a fan, noting that some small studies have shown it to be as effective as hydroquinone.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.